 - Participate in the development of a philanthropic project with a peer group.

-If you have any questions or concerns about the application process or the Spark Board, please send an email to [email protected].
+If you have any questions about Spark Board, please send an email to [email protected].